UU-Human-Evolution/1MB335/Lab4.md

 ### Step 4: Use web-based blast to improve the annotation of rRNA

+After locating the tRNA genes and the protein coding genes it is time to look for the last type of genes present in the mitochondria - the rRNA genes.
 There are two rRNA genes in the mitochondria, a short and a long one.
-They are part of the assembly of the ribosomal sub-units (and the ribosomes are the structure responsible for protein synthesis).
+They are part of the assembly of the ribosomal sub-units (and you know that the ribosomes are the structure responsible for protein synthesis).
 They are also very useful for phylogenetic studies, and we will work more with them in Session 5.

 GeSeq is not very efficient at localizing the location of rRNA, and at the moment there are no other good tools to annotate rRNA.
-Thus you will proceed like in Step 3, but this time you will use blastn because your "subject" sequence is in nucleotides not amino acids.
+Thus you will proceed like in Step 3, but this time you will use ***blastn*** because your "subject" sequence is in ***nucleotides*** not amino acids.

+In short:
++ go to NCBI;
-In short: go to NCBI, find the sequence for the long rRNA gene in your reference genome (the name might differ: l-rRNA, rnl, 16S).
-Perform a blastn between your study species (query) and your reference genome (subject).
-Look at the dot plot and the alignments.
++ find the sequence for the long rRNA gene in your **reference*** genome (the name might differ: l-rRNA, rnl, 16S);
++ Perform a blastn between your ***study*** species (Query) & your ***reference*** genome (subject);
++ Look at the dot plot and the alignments.

 **Question 5.
 Do the coordinates differ between GeSeq output and what blastn suggests?**

 If you trust the blastn result more, update the start and end coordinates in the GeSeq output.
-Good reasons to trust the blastn output is if GeSeq predicted the genes to be in several pieces; or if the genes predicted by GeSeq were very short (less than 500 base pairs would be short).
+Generally, a good reason to trust the blastn output is if GeSeq predicted the genes to be in several pieces; or if the genes predicted by GeSeq were very short (less than 500 base pairs would be short).

 ### Step 5: Draw a visual representation of your annotated mitochondria and identify unannotated regions